 Arctic National Wildlife Refuge: Status of Oil and Gas Program

-The Arctic National Wildlife Refuge (ANWR or the Refuge) comprises 19 million acres in northeast Alaska, administered primarily by the Fish and Wildlife Service (FWS) in the Department of the Interior (DOI).
-ANWR’s Coastal Plain—a 1.57-million-acre area in the northern part of the Refuge (Figure 1)—is viewed as an onshore oil prospect, with a mean estimate by the U.S. Geological Survey of 7.7 billion barrels of technically recoverable oil on federal lands (or 10.4 billion barrels if Alaska Native lands and adjacent waters are included).
+The Arctic National Wildlife Refuge (ANWR, or the Refuge) comprises 19 million acres in northeast Alaska, administered primarily by the Fish and Wildlife Service (FWS) in the Department of the Interior (DOI).
+ANWR's Coastal Plain—a 1.57-million-acre area in the northern part of the Refuge (Figure 1)—is viewed as an onshore oil prospect, with a mean estimate by the U.S. Geological Survey of 7.7 billion barrels of technically recoverable oil on federal lands.
+(For comparison, total U.S. petroleum consumption in 2024 was about 7.4 billion barrels.)
 The Refuge also is a center of activity for caribou and other wildlife, with subsistence use by Alaska Natives and critical habitat for polar bears under the Endangered Species Act (ESA; 16 U.S.C. §§1531-1544).

 January 2021 Lease Sale

-On January 6, 2021, under the Trump Administration, BLM held the first oil and gas lease sale for the ANWR Coastal Plain, offering 22 tracts on 1.1 million acres.
-The sale yielded a total of $14.4 million in high bids on 11 tracts.
-BLM subsequently issued leases for nine of the tracts, covering 437,804 total acres.
-Seven leases went to the Alaska Industrial Development and Export Authority (AIDEA), a state-established public corporation.
-Two private companies that won leases later relinquished them.
+On January 6, 2021, under the first Trump Administration, BLM held the first oil and gas lease sale for the ANWR Coastal Plain, offering 22 tracts on 1.1 million acres.
+BLM prepared an environmental impact statement (EIS) and record of decision (ROD) for the sale under the National Environmental Policy Act of 1969 (NEPA; 42 U.S.C. §§4321 et seq.)
+The ROD directed that approximately 1.5 million acres—the entire Coastal Plain program area—be offered for leasing for the sale, although later changes resulted in 1.1 million acres ultimately offered at the sale.
+The ROD identified more than 60% of the program area as subject to surface occupancy and/or timing restrictions.
+The sale yielded a total of $14.4 million in high bids, and BLM issued leases for nine tracts, covering 437,804 total acres.
+Seven of the leases went to the Alaska Industrial Development and Export Authority (AIDEA), a state-established public corporation.
+Two leases went to private companies, both of which later relinquished their leases.

 Figure 1.
 Arctic National Wildlife Refuge